Knebworth: History

 Migrants from London, neighbouring counties, and even more distant areas of the country came to work in the new settlement.

 At the turn of the century the architect Edwin Lutyens built Homewood, south-east of Old Knebworth, as a dower house for Edith Bulwer-Lytton.
 Her daughter, the suffragette Constance Lytton, also lived there, until just before her death in 1923.
 Edith's third daughter, Lady Emily Bulwer-Lytton, had married Lutyens in 1897.
 Lutyens was responsible for a number of notable buildings in the new village of Knebworth as well, including the Bank, St Martin's church, the Golf Clubhouse and the telephone exchange.

 Knebworth has, since 1974, been famously associated with numerous major open air rock and pop concerts at the Knebworth Festival.
 These include Knebworth Fair in 1976, featuring the Rolling Stones and Lynyrd Skynyrd, which had an attendance of almost 250,000 as well as Queen's final live performance with Freddie Mercury took place on 9 August 1986 and drew an attendance estimated at 125,000.

-On 30 June 1990, Pink Floyd, Status Quo, Paul McCartney, Eric Clapton, Elton John, Phil Collins, Dire Straits, Genesis, Robert Plant & Jimmy Page played at Knebworth.
-Nearly 31 years later, on 30 April 2021, Pink Floyd this performance was released as a live album.
+On 30 June 1990, Pink Floyd, Status Quo, Paul McCartney, Eric Clapton, Elton John, Phil Collins, Dire Straits, Genesis, Robert Plant & Jimmy Page, Tears for Fears, Cliff Richard & The Shadows played at Knebworth.
+Nearly 31 years later, on 30 April 2021, Pink Floyd released this performance as a live album titled: Live at Knebworth 1990.

 In 1996, Oasis played there to a quarter of a million people over two nights, for which 2.5 million people (4% of the British population) applied for tickets, a figure that could have led to 20 sold-out nights, and remains the highest recorded demand for a British concert to date.
 Most recently, for three nights in August 2003 Robbie Williams performed to the largest crowd ever assembled for a single performer.